-We have plenty of movies to go through, a lot to look at, and so here are just some of the best moments out there.
-And yes, there are probably things I missed but there’s just a lot of Batman.
+We have plenty of movies to go through and a lot to look at, so here are some of the best Batman moments out there.

 Michael Keaton and Michelle Pfeiffer

-The likes of BatCat are truly on another level in The Batman but before Robert Pattinson and Zoë Kravitz or Christian Bale and Anne Hathaway, there was Michael Keaton and Michelle Pfeiffer’s take on Bruce and Selina in Batman Returns.
-The two had a dynamic that was different from the comics but was still a fun look into them both as characters.
+The likes of BatCat are truly on another level in The Batman.
+Still, before Robert Pattinson and Zoë Kravitz. or Christian Bale and Anne Hathaway, there was Michael Keaton and Michelle Pfeiffer’s take on Bruce and Selina in Batman Returns.
+The two had a different dynamic from the comics, but it was still a fun look into them both as characters.

-When you stop and think about it: Bruce Wayne is hot.
+Bruce Wayne is hot.
 That’s kind of the point.
-He has his alter-ego as Batman and Bruce Wayne because we know the real Bruce hates putting on the playboy facade.
-But he can do it because he’s incredibly handsome.
-Which is why the Ben Affleck tire throwing scene is very important.
-(Spoiler: It’s not important at all.
-Just hot.)
+He has his alter-ego as Batman and Bruce Wayne because the real Bruce hates putting on the wealthy facade.
+But he can do it thanks to his handsome looks.

 Alfred Mocking Bruce for Not Picking up a Log

-Joel Schumacher really said “camp!” out loud and made the most comic book-looking Batman movies possible.
+Joel Schumacher really said “camp!” out loud whilst making his Bat-films.
 Were they good movies?
-Not necessarily but they did bring us some pretty iconic performances and moments.
-Like anything and everything between Jim Carrey’s Edward Nigma (aka the Riddler) and Tommy Lee Jones’ Two-Face (not to be confused with Billy Dee Williams’ portrayal of Harvey Dent in Batman).
-Their dynamic is weird, kooky, and something that does exist in the comics.
-Albeit not as weirdly campy as Schumacher made it.
+Not necessarily, but they did grant pretty iconic performances and moments like anything and everything between Jim Carrey’s Edward Nigma (aka the Riddler) and Tommy Lee Jones’ Two-Face (not to be confused with Billy Dee Williams’ portrayal of Harvey Dent in Batman).

-But what works so well about the Schumacher movies is that he embraced the absolute insanity of some of Batman’s villains.
+But what works in the Schumacher movies is their embrace of the absolute insanity of some of Batman’s villains.
 The Riddler is a man who loves puzzles.
 He’s a nerd!
 And seeing Carrey bring him to life with this maniacal energy was well worth the outrageousness of Gotham.
-Both Two-Face and the Riddler proved to be difficult foes for Batman and it’d be nice to have that kind of dynamic back.

 Poison Ivy Tricking Batman and Robin